Estimated reading time: 5 minutes

 What’s Your Financial Plan Like?

-Do you value stability above all, or are you willing to brave some volatility for a bigger payoff down the line?
+Do you value stability, or will you brave some volatility for a bigger payoff?

-Your answer here determines how you must approach your own personal financial journey.
+Your answer here determines how you must approach your financial journey.

-Whether you’re just starting out, or already have your own burgeoning portfolio, it is instructive to be aware of which side your financial efforts fall into investments or speculation.
+Whether you’re just starting, or already have your own burgeoning portfolio, it is instructive to be aware of which side your financial efforts fall into investments or speculation.

-Knowing the difference between the two can help you remain focused on your financial goals, whatever roadblocks you might encounter along the way.
+Knowing the difference between the two can help you remain focused on your financial goals, whatever roadblocks you encounter.

 Investments: High-Floor, Low-Ceiling Bets